OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/04-reading-switch.md

 ### Building an Example Circuit

+// diagram, general description of what the circuit does/the purpose
 // circuit 1: switch controls turning an LED on and off to illustrate how the slide switch works
 // spdt switch (one side is pull-up, other side is pull-down) connected to an led

+#### What You'll Need

-We'll be building a circuit using the following components:
+We'll be building a circuit on your breadboard using the following components:

+* Omega2 plugged into Expansion Dock
+* SPDT switch
+* Resistor <!-- TODO: find out what resistors are available, then pick one -->
 *

 #### Hooking up the Components